aliokan/bnb-feedback-pdf-generator/README.md

-# PoC // BNB Feedback Municipality PDF Generator
+# BNB Feedback Municipality PDF Generator

 This project is a proof of concept for generating PDF files for municipalities.